jer164/donoRs/README.md

 This app is designed to format .CSVs and .TXTs downloaded from state campaign finance sites.
 For it to work properly, it needs to receive **unaltered** files downloaded directly from the campaign sites.
 It is also still in *early* development, so errors will likely crop up.
 Please DM me on Slack or email me at jackson.rudoff@applecart.co with any comments, concerns, or error reports!

+## File Types

+Kansas: .html (**NOTE**: These files download as `.xls` files.
+You have to manually change the file extension to `.html`.
+Virginia: .xml
+Massachusetts, Michigan, Montana: .txt

 ## Using the Site

 Using this tool is fairly straightforward.